ngs-mstb/micgent/README.md

 Eventually, you will see the Galaxy user interface (UI) in your browser window.
 Follow the links at the center to take the interactive tours of executing the example of assembling several complete genomes of Respiratory Syncytial Virus (RSV) and reviewing the resulting Web report.
 All necessary example datasets are included in the container.

+The RSV assembly example from the tour will take about 1.5 hour to run on four cores of a modern CPU.
+If you are running it on a laptop or other personal workstation, you might want to check your power saving setting in the OS to make sure the system will not go to sleep when you are not interacting with it.
+For example, on the Mac you should check the box `Prevent computer from sleeping automatically when the display is off`.

 ### Required disk space

 The Quick Start command above will use transient anonymous Docker volumes for both temporary working files during pipeline execution and the final outputs stored as Galaxy datasets.
 This has several implications: